-On top of these, some attempts are made to expand the scope of applications to immobilization.^[9-10, 28c, 54a, 82] Because the hydrogel format solves the problem of self-support and encapsulation, compared with DNA mixture solution, meanwhile it possesses comparatively higher permeable than solid state.
-Immobilization technique dicilitates the cyclic utilization of enzymes or cells, and automated process.
-Moreover, impobilization by DNA hydrogels will not cause any damage to active enzymes and cells.
-X 2013, a DNA hydrogel was designed as a cover to envelop The cells remained in microwells even after several washing single cells in PDMS microwels. processes, and maintaneo activity to digest external nutrition as the permeability of hydrogel.
+On top of these, some attempts are made to expand the scope of applications to immobilization.^[9,10,28c,53,81] Because the hydrogel format solves the problem of self-support and encapsulation, compared with DNA mixture solution, meanwhile it possesses comparatively higher permeable than solid state.
+Immobilization technique facilitates the cyclic utilization of enzymes or cells, and automated process.
+Moreover, immobilization by DNA hydrogels will not cause any damage to active enzymes and cells.
+In 2013, a DNA hydrogel was designed as a cover to envelop single cells in polydimethylsiloxane (PDMS) microwells.^[9a] The cells remained in microwells even after several washing processes, and maintained activity to digest external nutrition as the permeability of hydrogel.
 The strategy would provide a new direction for the DNA-based materials application, e.g., to solve the sludgebulking problem.
 It is conceivable that DNA hydrogel immobilized bacterium or other single cell living beings for modifying activated sludge process.
 Recently, a great progress had been made.
-A new DNA hydrogel took advantage of the affinity between protein and specific DNA to immobilize enzyme in the DNA-protein porous hydrogel.^[82] The dsDNA building blocks tailored with biotin residues were triggered to format the hybrid hydrogels by the addition of streptavidin.
+A new DNA hydrogel took advantage of the affinity between protein and specific DNA to immobilize enzyme in the DNA-protein porous hydrogel.^[81] The dsDNA building blocks tailored with biotin residues were triggered to format the hybrid hydrogels by the addition of streptavidin.
+The hydrogel, possessing a flower-like porous structure (6.7 \pm 2.1 μ m), served as a reservoir system for enzyme encapsulation.
+More importantly, the hydrogel-encapsulated enzyme exhibited improved stability in the presence of various denaturants such as elevated temperature, freezethaw cycles, and organic solvents.
+Similar protective function was also found in DNA hydrogels fabricated by click chemistry, which could encapsulate enzyme without loss of protein function.^[82] It is not hard to envisage that high effective treatment of pollutants could be achieved by encapsulating functional cell, enzymes, or other reagents into DNA hydrogels.
+Moreover, with the form of hydrogel, it is not hard to recycling and automation application in the flow, as illustrated in Figure 12.